breatheco-de/exercise-starwars-blog-api/README.md

 This exercise will make you practice the following fundamentals:

-1. Building an RESTful API using one of the most popular [libraries Python Flask](https://flask.palletsprojects.com/en/1.1.x/).
+1. Building an RESTful API using one of the most popular libraries [Python Flask](https://flask.palletsprojects.com/en/1.1.x/) or [Express.js](https://expressjs.com/).
-2. Building a database with the **ORM** called [SQLAlchemy](https://www.sqlalchemy.org/).
+2. Building a database with the **ORM** called [SQLAlchemy](https://www.sqlalchemy.org/) or [TypeORM](https://typeorm.io/)
-3. Database Migrations using migration system [Alembic](https://alembic.sqlalchemy.org/en/latest/).
+3. Database Migrations using migration system [Alembic](https://alembic.sqlalchemy.org/en/latest/) or the native migration system from TypeORM.

 ## 😎 Feeling confident?